raol/raol.github.io/_posts/2014-07-21-machine-learning-in-azure.md

 ![create-dataset](/assets/images/azure_ml/new_experiment.png)

-First of all we need our dataset.
+First of all we need our dataset to be used.
 Expand _Saved Datasets_, find it there and drag to the experiment window.
 Then we need to choose columns we want operate with, i.e. our feature columns and label column.
 Drag item _Data Transformations_ -> _Manipulation_ -> _Project Columns_ to the experiment window, click it and at the right side of the ML studio in the task properties click _Launch column selector_.
 Since we have only two columns in our dataset we won't spend too much time in the settings window.
 Choose _Begin With_ -> _All columns_ and remove any error rows that are below this label.
 Now your experiment window should